Components of Tableau Server

 It is the primary Tableau Server that trails requests to other components.
-Requests which come in from the client firstly strike the gateway server and then routed to the appropriate procedures.
+Requests which come in from the client firstly strike the gateway server and are then routed to the appropriate procedures.
 If multiple procedures are configured for any component, the Gateway will work as a load balancer and share the requests with the procedures.
 In a single-server configuration, every procedure sits on the Gateway, or primary server.
 When running in a distributed atmosphere, one physical machine is designated as the primary server and the others are designated as worker servers which can run any number of other procedures.
 Tableau Server always uses only one machine as the primary server.

 Clients (Web Browsers and Mobile Apps)

-- Web browsers: Internet Explorer, Firefox, Chrome and Safari.
+- Web browsers: Internet Explorer, Firefox, Chrome, and Safari.